Download the PHP package althinect/enum-permission without Composer

 Laravel Enum Permissions

 A Laravel package to easily manage Permissions with Enums and sync these permissions to your database.
 This package is built on top of Spatie's Laravel-Permission package, providing an enum-based approach to permission management.
-It's fully configured via the config file located at config/enum-permission.php
+It's fully configured via the config file located at config/enum-permission.php.

 Requirements

-- PHP 8.1 or higher (required for Enums support)
+- PHP 8.2 or higher

-- Laravel 10.0 or higher
+- Laravel 10.0 to 13.x

 - Spatie/Laravel-Permission package